-Distance To Focal Plane— The distance from the camera, in Vuo Coordinates, at which the left and right eye see the same image.
+Distance To Focal Plane — The distance from the camera, in scene coordinates, at which the left and right eye see the same image.
 Parts of objects that are closer or further than the confocal distance appear horizontally shifted between the left and right images.

-Distance Between Eyes— The separation between the left and right cameras, in Vuo Coordinates.
+Distance Between Eyes — The separation between the left and right cameras, in scene coordinates.

 Keywords: asymmetric, binocular, draw, frustum, graphics, opengl, premium, projection, scenegraph, stereoscopic